justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/spacing.md

 {% contentPageImage {
     src:"../../../../assets/img/foundations/spacing/spacing-01.svg",
-    width: 97,
+    width: "97px",
-    height: 120,
+    caption: "The example above shows a 24px Left and Right Padding, which is part of our Button component."
-    caption: "The example above shows a 24px Left and Right Padding, which is part of our Button component." } %}
+} %}

 ### Margins